Books that see the world in surprising ways so that we can change it for the better.

 The audiobook of Essential Balances: Stop Looking and Start Seeing What Makes Organizations Work has been released.
 Start listening with Audible (free with a trial subscription).

-Or get your copy paperback or ebook copy of Essential Balances from Amazon.
+Or get your paperback or ebook copy of Essential Balances from Amazon.
 Or from your favourite store.

 Find out more about Essential Balances >>